sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

 string   |          | String
 string   | date-time | DateTime

 ## Container messages
 A Container message is interpreted as an SdsStream in the Sequential Data Store.
-The keywords in the Container definition are interpreted as follows:
+The keywords in the Container definition, by OMF version, are interpreted as follows:

+### OMF 1.0

 * ``id``: Corresponds to the SdsStream Id field.
 It must conform to the rules defined for an SdsStream Id specified here: [Streams](xref:sdsStreams#streams).